-Every single trip should be listed for each person separately (please give name).
+Every single trip should be listed separately.
 Explain the purpose of the trip and its relevance for the project in the report.

-5 COST AUDIT AND ON-SITE AUDIT
+5 ON-SITE AUDIT

-In addition to auditing the accounts stipulated in the funding agreement, the FFG is entitled to examine the project results and accounts on site during the project and/or after submission of the final report.
+The FFG is entitled to examine the project results and accounts on site during the project and/or after submission of the final report.
 You will receive a notification in time with a list of all documents required for the audit.